Pixneb/OpenUSD-proposals/proposals/spline-animation/README.md

 related classes.
 This is an abstract description, not a literal data structure.
 However, the USD Anim API will follow this description at least partly.

+We are proposing a generalization of splines that we call _series_.
+A series is a set of values over time for any value type.  _Splines_ are the most important subtype of series, specifically for floating-point scalars.
+Details are given below.

 ```
 //
 // Common interface.